 \end{center}

 \caption{Illustration of the principle of a moving time window (MTW).
-The target situation is the same for the conventional approach and the MTW, while the candidate situations are 2, 4, or 8 times as many with the MTW.
-The horizontal bars represent the 24h precipitation totals, with their associated predictors being listed on the right hand side.}
+The target situation is the same for the conventional approach and the MTW, although the candidate situations with the MTW are two, four, or eight times as many.
+The horizontal bars represent the 24h precipitation totals; their associated predictors are listed on the right-hand side.}

 \label{fig:principle}